 During our time in Punta Arenas we stayed at the no-frills Hotel Patagonia Bed & Breakfast.

-After our trek we hopped on a ferry and crossed Lake Pehoé for one of the most picturesque boat rides I’ve ever taken.
-With a sense of accomplishment, we headed back to Puerto Natales to get some much-needed rest.
+After your trek hop on the ferry and cross Lake Pehoé for one of the most picturesque boat rides you’ll ever take.
+With a sense of accomplishment, head back to Puerto Natales to get some much-needed rest.